stavnstrup/nisp-tools/xdocs/nisp-database-schema.md

 of the list of standard and profiles described in the NC3 Technical Architecture version 1.
-In order to enable consistency across the different volumes, the database have been extended to be able to describe the selection of mandatory-, candidate- and fading standards and profiles.
+In order to enable consistency across the different volumes, the database have been extended to be able to describe the selection of mandatory- and candidate standards and profiles.
 This selection of standards and profiles are justified in the rationale statements, which are also part of the database.
 Recently the database have been reorganised to reflect